 The original copy of the dissertation must be presented to the dean of the Graduate School on or before the date specified in the University Calendar or Graduate School Calendar.
 It must contain an abstract and be accompanied by a letter of transmittal from the supervisory chairperson and all doctoral forms.
-After corrections have been made, and no later than the specified formal submission date, the fully signed copy of the dissertation, together with the signed Final Examination Report and four copies of the abstract, should be returned to the Graduate School.
-One original copy of the dissertation is delivered to the library for binding.
+After corrections and editorial work have been made, and no later than the specified formal submission date, the fully signed copy of the dissertation, together with the signed Final Examination Report and four copies of the abstract, should be returned to the Graduate School.
+One original copy of the dissertation is delivered to the library and submitted electronically to ProQuest for publication.
 The supervisory chairperson and the candidate will each need a copy and, if required, another should also be provided for the departmental library.